-Key Decision Indicative Timeframe in 2017 and will need to review this in 2018.
-Water Supply Level of Service for Fire Fighting Capacity Provided by the Water Reticulation Whether to progressively upgrade the water reticulation network at the time of pipe renewal to meet the NZ Code of Practice for Fire Fighting requirement at schools, hospitals, aged care facilities and industrial sites in addition to that currently provided for residential fire fighting.
-2018 onwards Drinking Water Treatment and Provision Changes The imminent changes in regulatory controls for drinking water supplies (as a result of the Havelock North Drinking Water Inquiry) is expected to result in increased standards for drinking water, which may include mandatory treatments.
+Key Decision Indicative Timeframe Waste Minimisation Landfill Life 2019 onwards Landfill life can be extended by a commitment to proactively implementing further diversion strategies.
+The landfill life will already extend beyond the expiry date of the resource consent, but further diversion will increase the life of the landfill.
+This will defer the need to implement alternative disposal methods.
+Water Supply Level of Service for Fire Fighting Capacity Provided by the Water Reticulation 2018 onwards Whether to progressively upgrade the water reticulation network at the time of pipe renewal to meet the NZ Code of Practice for Fire Fighting requirement at schools, hospitals, aged care facilities and industrial sites in addition to that currently provided for residential fire fighting.
+Drinking Water Treatment and Provision Changes 2018/19 The imminent changes in regulatory controls for drinking water supplies (as a result of the Havelock North Drinking Water Inquiry) is expected to result in increased standards for drinking water, which may include mandatory treatments.
 In line with this, a decision needs to be made by Council of the approach it will take in order to comply with these new requirements, particularly in providing for the necessary treatment upgrades across all of its drinking water supplies.
-2018 Asbestos Water Pipes Replacement In regard to ageing water pipes, there needs to be a determination from Council of the possible replacement of major asbestos cement trunk mains across the district's water supply network as a matter of priority.
+Asbestos Water Pipes Replacement 2018-21 In regard to ageing water pipes, there needs to be a determination from Council of the possible replacement of major asbestos cement trunk mains across the district's water supply network as a matter of priority.
 This is in consideration of the criticality of these assets and to mitigate associated risks.
-2018-21 Universal Urban Water Metering and Pricing There is a high demand for water by consumers in the district's urban supplies.
+Universal Urban Water Metering and Pricing 2023 onwards There is a high demand for water by consumers in the district's urban supplies.
 This puts pressure on the availability of water.
 Water use restrictions are imposed during dry periods.
 A decision by Council is required on the approach to increase security of the district's urban water supply.
 The preferred option is to implement metering and pricing of all consumption to manage demand and reduce excessive use of water.
 The reduction in demand is expected to be significant to offset and delay any required investment in a new groundwater source.
-2018-21 Sewer The resource consent for discharging of the district's treated wastewater to the ocean will be due for renewal in 2046.
-A decision needs to be made on whether to make any changes or modifications to the resource consent conditions and, therefore, in the associated further treatment that is appropriate before discharging into the ocean.
-2038-42
+As a result of the 2018-28 consultation process, Council has agreed to delay the implementation of the water meters until 2023/24.
+Upgrades to the Pareora River pipeline and Opihi River water intake will progress, and other water options will continue to be investigated.